 Rubber flooring comes in three basic styles:

-For more information on the different composition of rubber flooring, please review this article.
+For more information on the different composition of rubber flooring, please review our "Best Rolled Rubber Flooring Thickness" article.
 It covers the manufacturing aspects more in-depth.
-Rolled Rubber Flooring

 Rolled Rubber Flooring is the number one type of gym flooring purchased on GSA contract.
 It comes in various thicknesses:

-- 1/4" light commercial use with minimum weight dropping.
+- 1/4" Thick Rolled Rubber - light commercial use with minimum weight dropping.

-- 3/8" commercial grade found in high-use facilities.
+- 3/8" Thick Rolled Rubber - commercial grade found in high-use facilities.

 Among government buyers, the most popular rubber roll thickness is 3/8".
 This thickness is commercial rated and excels in heavy-use environments with high free-weight activity.
 It weighs 2.2 lbs. per square foot and is either installed with a double-sided rubber flooring tape or a polyurethane rubber flooring adhesive.